-I recently had the chance to run a proper side-by-side comparison between Apache and OpenLiteSpeed on the same WordPress site.
-Not synthetic benchmarks — actual page loads, property searches, and static asset delivery on a real production site.
+I recently got to run a proper side-by-side comparison between Apache and OpenLiteSpeed on the same WordPress site.
+Not synthetic benchmarks, but real page loads, property searches and static asset delivery on a live production site.

-Here’s a bit of context first.
-The site is a WordPress-based real estate platform.
-The WordPress frontend doesn’t just serve pages on its own — it connects to a shared backend API that handles property data, search results, and agent info.
-Both the production and staging environments hit the exact same backend, so any performance difference we see is purely from the web server and caching layer.
-The backend is not a variable here.
+Some context.
+The site is a WordPress-based real estate platform, and the frontend doesn’t serve everything on its own.
+It talks to a shared backend API for property data, search results and agent info.
+Production and staging both hit the exact same backend, so whatever difference shows up comes from the web server and caching layer rather than the API.

 | Metric | Apache | OpenLiteSpeed | Improvement |